The tower of Belém is Lisbon’s most emblematic monument and a symbol of Portugal!

-The ornamentation and beauty of the Tower of Belém, may make us think that the monument was idealized as a decorative element on the banks of the River Tagus.
-Nothing more false!
-Its fire power, combined with the border tower (on the other bank), played a phenomenal role in the defence of the Port of Belém.
+The ornamentation and beauty of the Belém tower can make us think that the monument was conceived as a decorative element on the bank of the Tagus River.
+Nothing could be further from the truth!
+Its firepower, combined with the border tower (on the other bank), played a phenomenal role in the defense of the Port of Belém.

-The south side of Torre de Belém (facing the river) is its most ornamented face.
-If you have the opportunity to observe it, you will see, at the bow of the monument, a sculpted image of the virgin with the baby Jesus in her lap.
+The South side of the Tower of Belém (facing the river) is its most ornate face.
+If you have a chance to observe it, you will see, at the prow of the monument, a sculpted image of the virgin with the baby Jesus on her lap.

-When you enter Belem tower, you will see 16 windows with ancient cannons of war.
-With the Philippine occupation (1580-1640), the storerooms gave way to the prisons where the prisoners were kept.
+When you enter Belém tower, you will see 16 windows with old war cannons.
+With the Philippine occupation (1580-1640), the armouries gave way to prisons where prisoners were kept.

-The fortification has five floors and ends on a large terrace.
-The connection between the floors is made through a snail staircase (on days when the tower has many visitors, it is difficult to go up and down the staircase…).
+The fortification has five floors and ends in a large terrace.
+The connection between the floors is made by a spiral staircase (on days when the tower has many visitors, it is difficult to go up and down the staircase…).

-The floor (room) in the tower has a different name, namely (from top to bottom): terrace, chapel, courtroom, kings’ room, governor’s room.
+Each floor (room) of the tower has a different name, namely (from top to bottom): terrace, chapel, courtroom, kings’ room, governor’s room.

-Closing days: Monday January 1st, Easter Sunday, May 1st and December 25th.
+Closed days: Mondays, January 1st, Easter Sunday, May 1st, and December 25th.

 May to September: 10:00 – 18:30

-Adults: 6 euros (visit to the tower); 12 euros (Tower + visit to the Monasteries of Jerónimos); 16 euros (Tower + Monastery of Jerónimos + National Museum of Archaeology).
+Adults: 6 euros (visit to the tower); 12 euros (Tower + visit to Mosteiros dos Jerónimos); 16 euros (tower + Mosteiro dos Jerónimos + National Archaeology Museum)

-Free for children under 12 and used from Lisboa card
+Over 65s and youth card: 50% discount.
+Free for children under 12 years old and Lisboa card users

-1-The official name is Torre de São Vicente de Belém (tribute to the patron saint of Lisbon)
+1-The official name is Torre de São Vicente de Belém (Tower of St. Vincent de Belém) (homage to the patron saint of Lisbon)

-2-The Tower of Belém was built on a basalt island that was on the beach of Belém
+2-The Tower was built on top of a basalt island that used to be in Belém beach

-3- At the top of the fortification, you will find a magnificent terrace which is also a fantastic viewpoint over the Tagus River, Belém and Trafaria (south bank of the Tagus)
+3- At the top of the fortification, you will find a magnificent terrace which is also a fantastic viewpoint over the river Tejo, Belém and Trafaria (south bank of the Tejo)

-4-None of the faces of the tower is carved an image of a rhinoceros.
-On another face of the monument we can find the image of Our Lady of Good Success (also called the Virgin of Restelo).
-It was believed that this image protected the boats that left here.
+4-In one of the faces of the tower, there is a carved image of a rhinoceros.
+On another face of the monument we can find the image of Nossa Senhora do Bom Sucesso (also known as Virgem do Restelo).
+It was believed that this image protected the ships that left from here.

 6-The architect responsible for the construction was Francisco Arruda